BioStructures API

 Transformation(coords1, coords2)

-Transformation(trans1, trans2, rot)A 3D transformation to map one set of coordinates onto another, found using the Kabsch algorithm.
+Transformation(trans1, trans2, rot)A 3D rigid transformation approximately mapping coords1 to coords2, found using the Kabsch algorithm.

 When called with structural elements, carries out a pairwise alignment and superimposes on atoms from aligned residues.
 In this case the BioSequences.jl and BioAlignments.jl packages should be imported.
 Keyword arguments for pairwise alignment can be given, see pairalign.
 The residue selectors determine which residues to do the pairwise alignment on.
 The keyword argument alignatoms is an atom selector that selects the atoms to calculate the superimposition on (default calphaselector).
 Can also be called with two sets of coordinates of the same size, with the number of dimensions in the first axis and the number of points in the second axis.